 - Venue: The University of Leeds

 The mixed methods course is now fully booked but there are still a few spaces available in the Searching the Evidence Base Workshop.

 Please contact Denise if you would like to be on the waiting list for the next course.

 Mixed methods systematic reviews combine qualitative and quantitative evidence to answer complex applied health and public health questions.
 These methods are becoming increasingly important as we seek to understand why interventions may have different results for different people in different situations.
 This course will explore the current thinking on approaches to mixed methods systematic reviews.

-You can attend all six half-days, or just the ‘Review’ course (four half-days) or the evidence search course (two half-days).
+You can attend all eight sessions, or just the ‘Review’ course (five half-days) or the evidence search course (three sessions).

 Conducting a Mixed Methods Systematic Review

 13.30 - 14.30 (GMT) 8th March 2024 (optional introduction)